Clue Birth Control is a feature of your trusted and beloved Clue app.

 Source: Contraceptive Technology.
 2019.
 (Table 26-1) 21st edition.

 Clue’s data and science teams created Clue Birth Control by combining population data on the menstrual cycles of women around the world with your personal data.
 Clue Birth Control uses a predictive algorithm which is designed to use your personal period start dates to predict which days are high or low risk for pregnancy.
-You'll start with 16 high risk days in your first cycle and on those days, you’ll need to use a condom or avoid sex that may result in pregnancy.
+You'll start with 16 high risk days in your first cycle and on those days, you’ll need to use a condom every time you have sex that may result in pregnancy.
 Clue Birth Control gets to know your unique cycle patterns as you enter more data.
-After 6 cycles, most users will have an average of around 11 to 13 high risk days each cycle.
+After 6 cycles, you'll have an average of around 11 to 13 high risk days each cycle.

-Clue Birth Control works by using your period start dates combined with a machine learning algorithm to identify when you might be fertile.
+Clue Birth Control works by using your period start dates and a machine learning algorithm to identify when you might be fertile.
 Low risk days are days when you’re not likely to be fertile and are at low risk for becoming pregnant.
-High risk days are days when you are more likely to be fertile and should use an condom or avoid sex that may result in pregnancy.
-When Clue Birth Control is used typically, 8 out of 100 people are expected to become pregnant within one year.
-When used perfectly, 3 out of 100 people are expected to become pregnant within one year.
+High risk days are days when you are more likely to be fertile and should use a barrier method like a condom every time you have sex that may result in pregnancy.
+When Clue Birth Control is used typically, 8 out of 100 women are expected to become pregnant within one year.
+When used perfectly, 3 out of 100 women are expected to become pregnant within one year.
 Please remember: with the exception of abstinence, no method of contraception is 100% effective.
 Clue Birth Control will not protect you against Sexually Transmitted Infections (STIs).

 Clue Birth Control is similar to other FABMs in that it uses your menstrual cycle to make predictions.
 However, it doesn’t require you to track anything other than your period start dates in order to work effectively.
 Tracking your period start dates allows the app to use your individual cycle characteristics to make predictions personalized to you, making Clue Birth Control a new kind of FABM.
 In order to ensure efficacy of Clue Birth Control, you should always use a condom or avoid sex that may result in pregnancy on high risk days.